(Everything I Do) I Do It for You: Music videos

 The official music video for the song was directed by British film, documentary and music video director Julien Temple.
 It shows Adams and his band performing the song in a forest with a silk mill in the background, and Adams alone performing on a rocky beachside, intercut with scenes from Robin Hood: Prince of Thieves.
-The video was filmed in a forest with a derelict silk mill near Holford in the Quantock Hills and on a beach with geological cliff formations near Kilve, Somerset.
+The video was filmed in a forest with a derelict silk mill near Holford in the Quantock Hills and on a beach with geological cliff formations near Kilve, Somerset, England.
 A video was also commissioned for a live version of the song, directed by Andy Morahan.

 Awards and accolades

 Adams, Kamen, and Lange won a Grammy Award for Best Song Written Specifically for a Motion Picture or Television, and was nominated for the Grammy Award for Record of the Year at the Grammy Awards of 1992.
 It was also nominated for an Academy Award for Best Original Song, but lost to "Beauty and the Beast" from the Disney film of the same name.
-As recently as July 2020, it placed at number 13 on YouTube's "Most Listened to Rock Countdown", a monthly tally of the most viewed and listened to songs of the rock genre, both in current release and from the past; this was the second highest song by Adams' after "Please Forgive Me" at number 10.
+As recently as July 2020, it placed at number 13 on YouTube's "Most Listened to Rock Countdown", a monthly tally of the most viewed and listened to songs of the rock genre, both in current release and from the past; this was the second highest-ranked song by Adams after "Please Forgive Me" at number 10.
 The song was placed 18th in a survey of the favourite songs of British readers of the Guinness Book of Records.